The tax implications of equity release

 You do not need to pay tax on any money you receive through equity release.
-An equity release lump sum could even be used in such a way as to reduce the tax you may need to pay on the other assets in your estate, depending on how you make use of the funds alongside your pension and other financial assets.
+An equity release lump sum could even reduce the tax you need to pay on other assets in your estate, depending on how you make use of the funds.

 Why is equity release not taxable?

 Equity release is not taxable because it is a loan.
-It is therefore exempt from the taxes that apply when you gain money through regular income or other means, such as accruing income on savings.
+This means it is exempt from the taxes that apply when you gain money through regular income or other means, like interest on savings.

-While the money you release from your home is not taxable as an income (because it is a loan), the actions you take with it could lead to a requirement for Income Tax.
+The money you release from your home is not taxable as an income (because it is a loan).
+But, the actions you take with it could lead to a requirement for Income Tax.

-If your income from sources other than savings is less than £17,570, you gain an additional £5,000 tax-free allowance for your savings income.
-You can learn more on GOV.UK.
+If your income from sources other than savings is less than £17,570, you gain up to an additional £5,000 tax-free allowance for your savings income.
+You can learn more on GOV.UK(website opens in a new tab).

-It is also important to remember that money released in a drawdown lifetime mortgage – a type of equity release that pays out in installments – is also not subject to Income Tax, despite the fact that it might feel like a regular income in practice.
+It is also good to know that money released in a drawdown lifetime mortgage – a type of equity release that pays out in installments – is also not subject to Income Tax, despite the fact that it might feel like a regular income in practice.

 Capital Gains Tax

-Capital Gains Tax (CGT) is commonly associated with profits gained on property sales, which may seem like a clear link to equity release.
-However, equity release is classed as a loan, as opposed to a sale.
+Capital Gains Tax is commonly associated with profits from property sales, which may seem like a clear link to equity release.
+However, equity release is classed as a loan, as opposed to a sale, and Capital Gains Tax is only charged when an asset is ‘disposed of’.

 As with Income Tax, there are circumstances in which equity release money might lead to Capital Gains Tax.
-To adapt the example from GOV.UK, if you buy a painting for £5,000 with your equity release money, and later sell it for £25,000, the £20,000 profit (‘gain’) is taxable.
+To adapt the example from GOV.UK(website opens in a new tab), if you buy a painting for £5,000 with your equity release money, and later sell it for £25,000, the £20,000 profit (‘gain’) is taxable.

-However, remember that the money being taxed in this instance is the money gained from the sale, not any part of your original equity release sum.
+However, the money that would be taxed is the money gained from the sale, not any part of your original equity release sum.

 Use our 60 second equity release calculator